 This document will walk through the preferences for synchronization with QuickBooks Online.
 Most users will never need to change these settings, unless they require specific preferences.

 Note: If you are using QuickBooks Desktop as your accounting software, please check our article QuickBooks Desktop Sync Preferences.

 Note: Administrator permissions are required to access the QuickBooks Preferences.

-1. Click on the upper-right blue icon and click Integrations.
+1. Click on the upper-right user preferences icon and click Integrations.

 2. Select QuickBooks Sync.

 There are three sections to the QuickBooks screen: